andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 2015 post being used as a reference, so I figured that writing a direct replacement/follow-up as the only way I would ever fix this!

 So here we are in 2017.
+GHC 8.2 is here, and *base* is in version *4.10*.
 What’s the “right” way to do fixed-length vectors in Haskell?

 We’ll be looking at two methods here: The first one we will be looking at is a *performant* fixed-length vector that you will probably be using for any code that requires a fixed-length container — especially for tight numeric code and situations where performance matters.
+We’ll see how to implement them using the universal native `KnownNat` mechanisms, and also how we can implement them using *[singletons](http://hackage.haskell.org/package/singletons)* to help us make things a bit smoother.

 The second one we will be looking at is a *structural* fixed-length inductive vector.
 It’s…actually more like a fixed-length *list* (lazily linked list) than